Abbreviations : Report Help

-The flaviviruses are a family of small enveloped viruses with positive-strand RNA genomes of approximately 9.0 to 13 kb.
+The flaviviruses are a family of small enveloped viruses with positive-strand RNA genomes of approximately 9.0 to13 kbp.
 Most infect mammals and birds.
 Many flaviviruses are host-specific and pathogenic, such as hepatitis C virus (HCV) in the genus, Hepacivirus.
-The majority of known members in the genus Flavivirus are arthropod borne, and many of which are important human and veterinary pathogens (e.g., yellow fever virus, dengue virus).
+The majority of known members in the genus Flavivirus are arthropod borne, many of which are important human and veterinary pathogens (e.g., yellow fever virus, dengue virus, West Nile virus).

-Enveloped, 40-60 nm virions with a single core protein (except for genus Pegivirus) and 2-3 envelope glycoproteins
+Enveloped, 40–60 nm virions with a single core protein (except for genus Pegivirus) and 2 or 3 envelope glycoproteins

 Cytoplasmic, in membrane vesicles derived from the endoplasmic reticulum (ER); assembled virions bud into the lumen of the ER and are secreted through the vesicle transport pathway

-Directly from genomic RNA containing a type I cap (cap-dependent initiation) or an IRES element (cap-independent initiation)
+Directly from genomic RNA containing a type I cap (genus Flavivirus) or an internal ribosome entry site (other genera)

-Currently 4 genera containing more than 60 species
+Currently four genera containing more than 60 species

 Pestivirus.
 These viruses infect pigs and ruminants, including cattle, sheep, goats and wild ruminants, and are transmitted through contact with infected secretions (respiratory droplets, urine or faeces).
 Infections may be subclinical or cause enteric, haemorrhagic or wasting diseases, including the economically important bovine viral diarrhoea virus and classical swine fever virus.
 Additional pestiviruses of unknown pathogenicity that infect bats and rats have been identified recently.